ryt15/LetItRust/README.md

 # Rust Cons
-- You can't switch your team into starting coding in Rust.
-You won't be able to find enough good Rust developers.
+- It may be difficult to switch your team into starting coding in Rust.
   You could of course give them regular training but that will delay your project and Rust will change so quickly (since it's still immature) so what they learn now won't be applicable tomorrow.
 Your code base will always be old.
+- If there's only one or a few rustacens in your company, among more traditional developers, a conflict may arise between the groups.
 - Some things are not very elegant, such as the `Option` specifiers.
 What's wrong with `Opt` or just `?` as in TypeScript?
-- Stupid extra declarations.
+- Unnecessary declarations.
 Suppose you want to declare a function `myfunc` that takes a lifetime specifier `y` for the parameter `x`.
 Then you must declare `<'y>` at the end of the function name like this `fn myfunc<'y>(x:&'y Mytype<'y>)`.
   How hard can it be for the compiler to figure out that there's a `y` lifetime in the parameter block?
+- Partial ownership - very difficult to maintain.
-- `String` vs `&str` vs ... - Just make my day!
-Add syntactic sugar or whatever, just don't have several different string types!
+- `String` vs `&str` vs ... - All these different string types indicates that the language is still too immature.
 - You can never get a make-my-day answer to your question in a Rust forum.
 You ask a simple question, but get kilometers of theoretical explanations in response.
   Yes, I know they mean well.
 They are trying to explain the theory behind it.
   But useful languages simple shouldn't expect you to read a bible just to get through ordinary and common issues.
 C has this issue with memory allocation which is a bitch - but that's all.
-This is a fart in the galaxy compared to what you also have to grasp to become a Rust Priest.
+It is a fart in the galaxy compared to what you also have to grasp to become a Rust Priest.
 Well, maybe if you can waste tax payers money or are doing time it might be an option to read it, but most people are busy.